N-Bz/bybop/README.md

 No precise order:
  * Include a proper `Ctrl-C` handling during the Discovery and Connection phases
  * Add video streaming support (maybe ... in form of a forked VLC on bebops).
 Won't come on JumpingSumos !
- * Change the API so that all function takes command in `'project.class.command'` format instead of the three argument format used in some functions.